binxio/cfn-ami-provider/README.md

 an Amazon Machine Image (AMI) id like `ami-1fefd19`.  hese ids are difficult to find, give you no idea on what kind of image its and are different per region.

+If the AMI is encrypted, you may need the used KMS keys for encryption to create grants in your account.

 With this custom CloudFormation Provider you get rid of the magic strings and specify AMIs by name, which will ease the understandibility and maintainability of your CloudFormation templates.